zhihanyang2022/off-policy-continuous-control/README.md

 # OffPolicyRL 🧚‍♂️

-*Clean implementation of model-free off-policy deep RL algorithms using PyTorch.*
+*Minimalistic implementation of model-free off-policy deep RL algorithms using PyTorch.*

 *This repo implements all algorithms attached to the "Q-learning" node in the diagram below.*